Japanese Car Brands (manufacturer car companies, logos)

 Mitsubishi Logo

-This brand also represents the category of mass-market cars.
-It appeared in 1970 as a division of Mitsubishi Heavy Industries.
-Then the company grew into a large enterprise and reached the Renault-Nissan-Mitsubishi alliance.
-It belongs to the German corporation Daimler AG, and its head office is located in the city of Minato near Tokyo.
-In 2011, Mitsubishi was ranked sixth in the ranking of Japanese automakers.
+This brand also represents the mass-market car category.
+It was founded in 1970 as a division of Mitsubishi Heavy Industries.
+Then, the company grew into a large enterprise and joined the Renault-Nissan-Mitsubishi alliance.
+It is owned by the German corporation Daimler AG and is headquartered in Minato City near Tokyo.
+In 2011, Mitsubishi was ranked sixth among Japanese automakers.

 Suzuki